-This howto assumes you have a Linux server (these instructions are for Ubuntu 18.04, although it should work on earlier versions of Ubuntu server and Debian Linux without many changes, and the concepts will be very similar on other Linuxen) with a static IP address, with one or more fully-qualified-domain-names (fdqn) pointing at that address, and you have SSH-based access to it.
+This howto assumes you have a Linux server (these instructions are for Ubuntu 18.04 and 20.04, although it should work on earlier versions of Ubuntu server and Debian Linux with minor changes, and the concepts will be very similar on other Linuxen) with a static IP address, with one or more fully-qualified-domain-names (fdqn) pointing at that address, and you have SSH-based access to it.
 I've previously provided tips on how to get to this stage.

 MailCow for authenticating SMTP

 To send email, you need access to a server, somewhere on the Internet, that provides the Simple Mail Transfer Protocol (SMTP) service.
 It's an open standard, and for most of the history of the Internet, email services have been mostly provided by Free and Open Source Software (FOSS) tools - the first SMTP was called "Sendmail" and it was fully FOSS, and it's still in use today (although it has mostly been superseded by faster, more secure systems, the best of which are also FOSS).